laxuanlinh/awscertifieddev/revisionnote.md

 ## Lambda writes transactions to RDS in the most cost effective way?
 - Publish transactions to `SQS` queue, let it invoke `Lambda` function.
-- Set the reserved concurrency to lower then the number of RDS connections for stability
+- Set the reserved concurrency to lower than the number of RDS connections for stability
 - There is no such thing as `Lambda` enhanced fanout, that's for `Kinesis`

 ## Fastest way to create a policy with all required permissions?